Eric S. Townsend

 Townsend has been recognized for excellence in creativity, efficiency and innovation on 8 separate occasions by The Webbys, PR Week magazine, American Marketing Association, Society for Marketing Professional Services, Service Industry Advertising Awards, Washington Business Journal, Kickstarter, and the Northern Virginia Technology Council.
 Details can be found here: Backgrounder >> Awards.

 Townsend has been a leadership mentor in the Everwise program since early 2013.
 The organization connects early and mid-career professionals with the influencers and insights that help them advance as senior professionals, managers, executives and founders.
 He has guided high-potential protégés to develop their leadership acumen and make the most of their capabilities.
-Current protégés include a senior marketing manager from Lyft and a senior product designer from Twitter.
+Protégés have included a national online organizer for Sierra Club Outdoors (UAW Local 2103), a senior marketing manager at Lyft, and a product manager at LiveRamp — all in San Francisco, a chief marketing officer at FOMO Media in Portland OR, a senior product designer at Twitter in Boston, and the founder of Dave Arcade in Midvale UT.